shapehq/slack-chatgpt/README.md

 2. Enable Event Subscriptions and specify the URL to your Cloudflare Worker followed by the path `/events`, e.g. `https://slack-chatgpt.shapehq.workers.dev/events`.
 3. Subscribe to the `app_mention` and `message.im` event names.
 4. Enable Interactivity and specify the URL to your Cloudflare Worker followed by the path `/shortcuts`, e.g. `https://slack-chatgpt.shapehq.workers.dev/shortcuts`.
+5. Add a Shortcut with the callback ID `ask_chatgpt_shortcut`.
-4. Add the Bots feature to the Slack app.
+6. Add the Bots feature to the Slack app.
-5. Add the `app_mentions:read`, `chat:write`, `commands`, `im:history`, and `chat:write.public` scopes to the bot.
+7. Add the `app_mentions:read`, `chat:write`, `commands`, `im:history`, and `chat:write.public` scopes to the bot.
-6. Take note of the bot's OAuth token.
+8. Take note of the bot's OAuth token.
 This is used to post messages back into Slack.

 ### Add Your Secrets to the Cloudflare Worker